dmjio/s3-signer/README.md

   * It's 30% slower, and for all intents and purposes no more secure than HMAC-SHA1 (no known vulnerabilities exist for it, to my knowledge).
 Plain SHA1 is a different story.
-Collisions can be found, but there is no know way to apply those to HMAC-SHA1.
+Collisions can be found, but there is no known way to apply those to HMAC-SHA1.